Ozaukee County, Wisconsin: 20th century

 Ozaukee County's communities experienced significant population growth during the suburbanization that followed World War II.
 Between 1940 and 1980, the population more than tripled, from 18,985 to 66,981.
 Although the interurban to Milwaukee declined service and finally ceased operation after the war, the construction of Interstate 43 in the mid-1960s allowed more residents to commute long distances to jobs and this encouraged residential home construction.
 Communities that experienced the most significant population growth, such as Cedarburg and Grafton, began to annex agricultural land for residential subdivisions and retail commercial development.
 The previously rural Town of Mequon became increasingly suburban and incorporated in 1957 as the City of Mequon.
 Today, it is the largest and most populous city in Ozaukee County.

+21st century

+The Wisconsin Shipwreck Coast National Marine Sanctuary was established in 2021 in the waters of Lake Michigan, with its southern portion lying off roughly the northern half of Ozaukee County′s coastline.
+The national marine sanctuary is the site of a large number of historically significant shipwrecks.

 Geography

 Ozaukee County covers 233 square miles of land, making it the second smallest county in Wisconsin by land area after Pepin County.
 The county's jurisdiction also extends over 883 square miles of water, most of which is in Lake Michigan.

 Lion's Den Gorge Nature Preserve is a large bluffland and wetland county protected area on the shore of Lake Michigan.